 - Learning an instrument

-- Publishing an article for a professional journal
+- Publishing an article in a professional journal

-One effective way of setting your goals is using the SMART goal methodology.
+One effective way to set goals is to follow the SMART goal methodology.
 SMART goals are:

-The SMART process can help you clarify the purpose of your goals and may even help you be more productive.
+The SMART process can help you clarify the purpose of your goals and may even boost your productivity.
 Learn more about SMART goals below and download this worksheet to help set your goals.

 2. Prioritize your goals

-Trying to achieve all your goals at once is an easy way to give up or feel overwhelmed.
-Prioritizing your goals is all about deciding which goals you should focus on first, and figuring out what makes the most sense for you.
+Trying to achieve all your goals at once is the shortest path to feeling overwhelmed.
+Prioritizing your goals is all about deciding which one you want to focus on, and figuring out what makes the most sense for you.

-For example, if you’re planning on climbing up the company ladder, you may want to consider prioritizing career goals like improving your public speaking abilities or learning specific leadership skills.
+For example, if you want to climb the company ladder, you may want to consider prioritizing career goals like improving your public speaking abilities or learning effective leadership skills.

 3. Set timelines

-Taking the goals you’ve prioritized into consideration, it’s now time to set deadlines.
+Once you've prioritized your goals, it's time to set deadlines.
 Timelines are a key component when building a personal development plan, as they can keep you accountable and help increase the likelihood of you achieving your goals.

-Write out your estimated deadline for completing your goals and be sure to be realistic.
+Write out your estimated deadline for completing your goals — keep it realistic!
 That means you need to consider your schedule and establish a reasonable amount of time to accomplish each goal.
-Often it takes more time to complete a goal than you’ll estimate, so take that into account.
+Often it takes more time to complete a goal than you realize, so take that into account.
 And be sure to reward yourself — once you’ve completed the goal — as an added incentive.

 4. Know your strengths

-In this step you’ll need to outline what skills and strengths you have that will help you accomplish your goals.
+In this step, you’ll outline the skills and strengths you have that can help you accomplish your goals.

 Write out and answer these questions to get started: